 AREA(S) OF RESIDENCE OUTSIDE REPRESENTATIVE REGION FOR LONGER THAN SIX MONTHS:

-Subject spent one year in the United States.
+The subject spent one year in the United States.

 OTHER INFLUENCES ON SPEECH: N/A